Dreamed 5/17/1982 by Chris Wayan

 The world full of biochemical traps, Jeanette the Bug Princess, disastrous well-meant intervention, and people inside the snake--all this echoes Philip Jose Farmer's THE LOVERS, which I just read.
 On a world full of biological mimicry, a well-meaning Earth guy falls in love with a local girl who's humanoid-looking but reproductively QUITE different.
 Jeannette's ashamed to tell him, and it leads to... well, trouble.

-Weird that I wrote this up and noted the echoes of THE LOVERS but ignored the differences.
+I noted the echoes of The Lovers, but ignored the differences.
+They matter.
 Well-meaning grass, a rescue attempt that nearly kills...
 Some grass-roots system of mine was doing something well-meaning that's harming me!
 Most likely, it was a warning that my immune system was dangerously hyperactive.
 When I finally got allergy testing and shots, I improved sharply... and realized that I really did get sick whenever I roll in the grass... it's just that for me, the reaction was delayed enough (up to 24 hours) that I'd never made the connection--consciously.

 But my dreams had.